TERMS AND CONDITIONS OF SERVICE

-Purchase Order: the Customer’s written acceptance of Map’s Proposal & Quotation.
+Purchase Order: the Customer’s written acceptance of Map’s Proposal and Quotation.

 Quotation: the detailed statement of goods and services provided for the Customer, and the cost thereof.

-Services: those services as set out in detail in the Proposal & Quotation including, but not limited to, branding, digital, graphic design, SEO, social media, print management and website development.
+Services: those services as set out in detail in the Proposal and Quotation including, but not limited to, branding, digital, graphic design, SEO, social media, print management and website development.